kbutev/NotABadPlayer-Android/README.md

 * So many empty interface methods of BaseView and BasePresenter... extremely slow and boring to write

-* The fragments are always the observers of the app (not the presenters), they observe the state of the audio player
+* The fragments are always the observers (not the presenters), they observe the state of the audio player

 Design: